 An investment bank typically generates revenue by handling securities transactions for clients.
 The business model of investment banks is intrinsically cyclical due to the transaction-driven nature of its activities which include corporate finance, underwriting, issuing and trading and broking equities, government, bank and corporate debt securities, corporate advisory services (mergers and acquisitions and corporate restructuring), derivatives trades, foreign exchange and commodities trades and other fee-based activities.
 Innovation skills are an important source of competitive advantage, as is the ability to source transactions.
 An investment bank's capital market revenue is by nature cyclical and less stable and subject to the vagaries of financial markets.
-The composition of the investment bank's revenue can differ considerably depending on its business model.
-A substantial part of an investment bank's assets are typically in the form of tradable securities and its funding is predominantly from wholesale markets.
+The composition of the investment bank's assets are typically in the form of tradable securities and its funding is predominantly from wholesale markets.